-- The pre-operational inspection should be performed before the forklift is used for the first time during each shift. - Start by making a complete a circle around the vehicle, looking for fluid leaks and checking the tires for damage. - Then, make sure the forks and their pins are in good condition. - Also, check the hydraulic hoses, mast chains and cables for damage, kinks or excessive wear. - If the vehicle is equipped with guarding or a seatbelt, it should be in place and in good condition. - Next, safely mount the truck using three-points of contact and test the function and proper operation of the controls.

-• If you discover any problems you can't remedy yourself during the inspection, you should tag the unit out of service and report the problem.
+- Drivers shall check the vehicle at the beginning of each shift, and if it is found to be unsafe, the matter shall be reported immediately to a foreman or mechanic, and the vehicle shall not be put in service again until it has been made safe. - During an inspection, attention shall be given to the proper functioning of tires, horn, lights, battery, controller, brakes, steering mechanism, cooling system, and the lift system for forklifts which includes forks, chains, cables, and limit switches. - Start by making a complete circle around the vehicle looking for fluid leaks and checking the tires for damage. - Then make sure the forks and their pins are in good condition. - Also, check the hydraulic hoses, mast chains and cables for damage, kinks or excessive wear. - If the vehicle is equipped with guarding or a seatbelt, it should be in place and in good condition. - Next, safely mount the truck using three-points of contact and test the function and proper operation of the controls. - If you discover any problems you can't remedy yourself during the inspection, you should tag the unit out of service and report the problem.
 Do not use a defective lift truck.